 Click on a letter below to navigate to the corresponding section.

-Microtransit or other services that are either completely delivered by or through the local transit agency on behalf of their city.
-The agency has unfettered access to all transit service data while the agency and city are prescriptive on where and how services are delivered.
-Check out our guide to Agency-Owned Microtransit.
+On-demand microtransit services that are either completely delivered by or through the local transit agency on behalf of their city.
+The agency has unfettered access to all transit service data and where the agency and the city are prescriptive on where and how services are delivered.

 Americans with Disabilities Act (ADA)

-The Americans with Disabilities Act is a civil rights law passed in 1990, which guarantees people with disabilities equal access to public transportation.
+Federal legislation passed in 1990 that defines the responsibilities of and requirements for transportation providers to make transportation accessible to individuals with disabilities.
 This means that public transportation providers cannot refuse to provide transportation because of a person’s disability.
 This also requires that a public transit agency’s fixed-route service include a complementary paratransit service for those who may be unable to access fixed-route bus or rail.

 Areas in which certain types of vehicles are regulated, sometimes by time of day or day of week.
 Public transit vehicles are usually permitted unrestricted access.